abaffa/Minimal-Terminal/README.md

 ---
 MIT License

-Copyright (c) 2021 Carsten Herting
+Copyright (c) 2021 Augusto Baffa, Carsten Herting

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal